 On 1 January 2006, the Czech electricity market was fully liberalised; households as the last customer segment became eligible customers and won the right to select their supplier.
 It is typical of the Czech open electricity market that there is no longer any regulation of activities in which competition is feasible.
 Only activities of a monopoly nature continue to be regulated.
 That same day saw the completion of the restructuring of major players on the electricity market, which had been commenced in 2003 - the merging of distribution companies, outsourcing of certain services and splitting-off of assets related to these services into separate companies.

-The Czech Republic is divided into 14 regions (Higher Territorial Self-governing Units), which came into effect on January 1, 2000.
+The Czech Republic is divided into 14 regions (Higher Territorial Self-governing Units), which came into effect on 1st January 2000.
 The Basic Territorial Self-governing Unit is the municipality.
-There are three categories of municipalities in the Czech Republic.
+In the Czech Republic there are three categories of municipalities.
 These categories differ in the range of selected competencies that have been transferred from the central government.

-Conditions applying to entry of foreign citizens to the Czech Republic and their residence in the country are set by the Act No. 326/1999 Coll., on residence of foreign citizens in the Czech Republic, as amended.
-The Czech Republic is a part of the Schengen area.
-Checks were abolished at land borders in 2007.
-By joining the Schengen area, the Czech Republic has applied joint rules concerning the movement of persons in the entire Schengen area, including conditions for crossing external borders since December 2007.
+The conditions applying to a foreign national's entry to the Czech Republic and its long stay in the country are set by Act No. 326/1999 Coll., on the residence of foreign citizens in the Czech Republic, as amended.
+By signing the Schengen Agreement in 2004, the Czech Republic applies common rules concerning the movement of persons in the entire Schengen area, including the conditions for crossing external borders since December 2007.
 A foreign national enjoying the visa waiver regime is entitled to stay up to 90 days within any 180-day period.

 The Czech Republic ranks 22nd of 63 countries in the worldwide quality-of-life index and has the best result among the countries of Central and Eastern European.
 Although the life in the Czech Republic has been rapidly approaching Western standards of living in most respects, the costs of living remain substantially lower than in Western Europe.